Daddy Runs Away From Home

 It was not until just before the ship arrived in Hawaii that Stanley met Eric’s mother, who was with his father.

-However, they made contact and met for dinner, leaving the boys to do what they wanted.
+After twenty empty hours, Ty contacted Joyce.
+They met for dinner, leaving the boys to do what they wanted.

 Ty didn’t tell Stanley.
 He knew, subconsciously, that Stanley would make this impossible.

 During the week Ty spent with Joyce he came to a number of realizations.

 The first was that being Gay is not why Stanley behaved as he did.

 The second was a painful recognition that Stanley had spent the past ten years trying to make his life as miserable as possible.

 Ty didn’t need to review the humiliations and embarrassments, he didn’t need to replay the hurtful language Stanley used, nor need to analyze.

 For ten years he had put up with Stanley’s behavior, trying, always trying, so that his life was an empty shell.

 Ty was forty seven years old, not old really, but his life was that of seventy seven year old.
 He had no hobbies or interests, nothing beyond running his business and trying to please Stanley.